5 reasons why you need a SharePoint consultant for your small business or a nonprofit

 As a proof of reasons 2 and 3 above, here is a screenshot of what Site Settings Administration screen looks like.
 Does it all make sense to you? (click image to make it larger)

 4. You can’t afford to get it wrong with SharePoint

-Unlike Dropbox where you create your account, download the app and go, SharePoint requires a long-term strategy before you move your first document into it.
-You need to brainstorm and think through information architecture, site navigation, sub-site structure, security groups and permissions setup, external sharing, metadata configuration, governance and lots of other things.
-Ignore all of this and your SharePoint will quickly turn into a dumpster like your current DropBox or file shares.
-It is always far better and easier to start things on the right foot from scratch than fix an already existing mess.
+Unlike Dropbox, where you create your account, download the app and go, SharePoint requires a long-term strategy before you move your first document into it.
+You need to brainstorm and think through information architecture, site navigation, sub-site structure, security groups and permissions setup, external sharing, metadata configuration, governance, and lots of other things.
+Ignore all of this, and your SharePoint will quickly turn into a dumpster like your current DropBox or file shares.
+It is always far better and more comfortable to start things on the right foot from scratch than fix an already existing mess.

 For an example of things that can get wrong with SharePoint, reference one of my previous posts on “12 reasons folders in SharePoint are a bad idea.”

 5. You can’t keep up with SharePoint evolution

 SharePoint as a tool/technology does not sit still.
-It is constantly evolving with new web parts, applications (apps) and customization options.
-In the past, every new revision (i.e. SharePoint 2007, 2010, 2013) had its twists, user interface changes as well as new ways to do things.
-With SharePoint 2013 Online/Office 365 bundle, its pace of changes has been accelerated as Microsoft is competing with Google Apps and other services.
+It is constantly evolving with new web parts, applications (apps), and customization options.
+In the past, every new revision (i.e., SharePoint 2007, 2010, 2013) had its twists, user interface changes as well as new ways to do things.
+With the SharePoint 2013 Online/Office 365 bundle, its pace of changes has been accelerated as Microsoft is competing with Google Apps and other services.
 Moreover, when changes happen, you will have little control over it (remember, SharePoint is in the cloud, not on your server).
 No single person can be an expert in SharePoint – it is such a complicated technology that there are numerous LinkedIn groups, conferences, and meetups dedicated to it.
 So unless you spend considerable time in addition to your day job, you really won’t have time to learn it.